andrejjK/Red_Hat_coding_task/README.md

 ## Remarks:
 - For faster task progress, exceptions and error cases are not handled (i.e. invalid inputs, type checks and value checks).
 Only the behavior specified in the assignment is implemented.
+- The file `example_output.txt` contains output from testing the script.